Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **force_lmag** [ Type: *bool* ]

 	Force limiting magnitude test at transient location.
-This may given incorrect values for bright sources.
+Use at your discretion.
+If the source flux is still clearly present in the image (e.g. :math:`f>5\sigma`) this may give boogus results.